Eyasu Yikunoamlak

 Legacy

-Zikre Sematat is a quiet, respectful space for remembering Ethiopians who lost their lives to ISIS.
+Zekre Sematat is a quiet, respectful space for remembering Ethiopians who lost their lives to ISIS.
 It preserves their names with dignity and invites reflection rather than spectacle.

 This memorial is non-graphic, non-political, and centered on honoring the deceased and supporting the communities that mourn them.